aparajita/capacitor-secure-storage/README.md

 ### Web

-On the web, data is stored in `localStorage` by default.
-You may change that to `sessionStorage` by setting the `storageType` property.
+On the web, data is stored unencrypted in `localStorage`, so that you can see the data you are storing.
+This is for debugging purposes only; you should not use this plugin on the web in production.

-Data is encrypted on the web using Blowfish encryption with no IV.
-Before modifying storage, you must call `setEncryptionKey` to set the passphrase used to encrypt/decrypt the data.

-> :point_right: This provides only partial security.
-If your site has XSS vulnerabilities, a determined hacker can read storage and find the encryption key in your source code.
-Providing real security on the web is beyond the scope of this plugin.